medanisjbara/w3m/doc/doc-dev/W3m Developper Manual.md

 ```
 Obviously by the name of the variables and by reading the code as it is, you can tell that the code was made with extensibility in mind.
 Since the software will use a different name if given to it.

+## Other documentation:
+Have a look at our [Related Sources](/doc/related-sources.md) document.
+It contains a list of sources to potentially useful documentation online about the project.

 ## Useful Sources
 http://lxr.yanyahua.com/ident/make?_i=HAVE_WAITPID